darkttyu/cleanez-webdev/README.md

 ---

 ## Business Rules
-- Only one worker is allowed per service category.
+- A worker can only work in one service category and area.
 - A user/customer can only set 1 appointment per service per day to prevent overbooking.
 [TO CHANGE]
 - A user can only cancel an appointment after 20 mins of booking it to prevent false bookings.
 - A user must set an appointment a day before the actual appointment.